adusachev/scanplot/README.md

 This repository presents a methodology for determining the positions of points on raster images of scatter plots.

-The proposed methodology is **semi-automatic** and needs user interation on different algorithm stages.
+The proposed methodology is **semi-automatic** and needs user interaction on different algorithm stages.

 Firstly, user select target marker.
 Then, in interactive mode, user varies the parameters of the algorithm and choose the best result.